Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 When I connected my phone to a satellite, some Apple defect locked the conversation with Leslie, so I was very glad to have the inReach.

-Also, it took longer to get a satellite fixed here, than in Boise.
+Also, it took longer to get a satellite fix here than in Boise.
 Perhaps a combination of latitude and that there are many more trees?
 Anyway, I did post processing to add coordinates to more pictures than I expected.